mpv-player/mpv/DOCS/interface-changes.rst

       entry)
     - reading loop-file property as native property or mpv_node will now return "inf" instead of boolean true (also affects loop option)
+    - remove some --vo-direct3d-... options (it got dumbed down; use --vo=gpu)
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended